jz393/jz393.github.io/writing/my-first-love-postmortem.md

 - *Update: I tried to portray my "[second love](https://zhangjane.com/writing#a-quiet-second-love)" in a healthier way, one that didn't need bold disclaimers.
 Can you guess what it is?
 Because I'm not exactly sure myself.
 Here is an AI depiction of the [two loves](writing/images/ai/illustration-love-comparisons.png), side-by-side.
 And no, I probably won't ever stop romanticizing academic disciplines as humans.*

-## The Literary, Mathematical, and Moral Analysis
+## A Literary, Mathematical, and Moral Analysis

 This part is intentionally left blank and will be completed in the author's own time.